 |CISI Medical Insurance:||Coverage included in program fee|

-Summer 2014 will be the inaugural year of a William & Mary Summer Study Abroad program in conjunction with the American University of Antigua.
+Summer 2015 will be the second year of a William & Mary Summer Study Abroad program in conjunction with the American University of Antigua.
 This partnership with AUA's College of Medicine, which states in its web-site that it is “committed to meeting the healthcare needs of diverse communities in the United States and globally”, provides an excellent opportunity for William & Mary students, particularly the many undergraduates who have expressed an interest in health professions, to experience the pre-med milieu in a Caribbean culture.
-The program will be jointly organized and taught by John M. Charles, Professor of Kinesiology and Health Sciences and Jobila Williams-Sy, who served as the Associate Director/Director of Academic Advising at W&M (2006-2012) and is currently an Assistant Professor in the Educational Enhancement Department at AUA, where she teaches educational enhancement and study skills techniques to medical school students and pre-medical undergraduates.
+The program will be jointly organized and taught by Ray McCoy, Professor of Kinesiology and Health Sciences and Jobila Williams-Sy, who served as the Associate Director/Director of Academic Advising at W&M (2006-2012) and is currently an Assistant Professor in the Educational Enhancement Department at AUA, where she teaches educational enhancement and study skills techniques to medical school students and pre-medical undergraduates.
 Throughout this program, she will offer cultural immersion experiences and arrange a guest speaker series that will expose students to Antigua, which not only represents one of the most beautiful locations in the world, but also a rich and complex history of West African, European, and Amerindian culture.
-Students will have an opportunity to learn about historical influences that compose today’s Antiguan culture and how these cultural aspects interconnect with issues in health sciences, including the role of homeopathic and traditional medicine in modern Antiguan healthcare through Kine 393: Health Ethics.
+Students will have an opportunity to learn about historical influences that compose today’s Antiguan culture and how these cultural aspects interconnect with issues in health sciences, including the role of homeopathic and traditional medicine in modern Antiguan healthcare.
+2015 courses will include:

 The cultural immersion trips and excursions will include an initial introductory excursion of the island and extra-curricular events which will aim to immerse students in Antiguan culture, expand their understanding of health sciences internationally, and broaden their exposure to issues in health found within a developing, tropical environment.
 Cultural experiences may include clinical shadowing in local clinics which will provide students with hands-on experience interacting with clients from diverse backgrounds, as well as historically and environmentally-themed tours that lay a contextual foundation and introduce students to components of Antigua that impact multiple facets of human and environmental health.
 For example, a trip to Barbuda will expose students to a less-developed portion of the twin-island nation of Antigua and Barbuda, and ethical and socio-cultural concerns such as waste management issues that highlight critical health concerns and potential threats of contamination of the island’s largest export – lobster.
 In addition, students may engage in community outreach activities such as volunteer opportunities with local health and sports-affiliated organizations which will allow students to apply concepts discussed in Health Ethics and Play Sport and Culture.